shithij/tv-series-scraper/README.md

 # tv-series-scraper
-This is a Flask and BeautifulSoup based project that scrapes the trending tv series from https://www.hbo.com and renders it in another page using jinja
+This is a Flask and BeautifulSoup based project that scrapes the trending tv series list from https://www.hbo.com and renders it in another page using jinja